China row threatens to upstage league's return to Japan

 “And if we don’t have any more questions we’re good.”

+In the United States, several lawmakers took to social media to side with the protesters in Hong Kong.

+“The people of Hong Kong have risked much more than money to defend their freedom of expression, human rights, and autonomy,” tweeted Senate Majority Leader Mitch McConnell.
+“I hope the @NBA can learn from that courage and not abandon those values for the sake of their bottom line.”

-Reporting by Chris Gallagher; Editing by Hugh Lawson
+Reporting by Chris Gallagher; Additional reporting by Amy Tennery in New York; Editing by Hugh Lawson